cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains
 ```
 User experienses:= { 用户体验
-- Core: One button: 1. create sharing blockchain 2. airdroping to friends and follow preview.
-3. upload a file (with new chain ability)
+- Core: One button: 1. create sharing blockchain 2. airdroping to friends.
+3. upload or seeding a file (with create new chain ability)
-   - Data dashboard: if (download - upload) > 10G, start ads., wifi only. "seeding/uploading to increase free data"
+   - Data dashboard: if (download - upload) > 1G, start ads., wifi only. "seeding/uploading to increase free data"
    - For saving resources on mobile device, our implementation is single thread with lots of randomness design.

 - File/video imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Imported file can be seeded to a chain or pinned in local.